ChrisDeFreitas/Electron-FolderView/readme.md

 - log messages are written to Javascript console (F12 or Ctrl+Shift+i)
 - find dialog with advanced search functions (regex, case, invert results, search subfolders)
 - Youtube video download
-- FireFox extenstion to transfer video urls to FolderView for downloading and other tools
+- FireFox extenstion to transfer video urls to FolderView for downloading, and other tools

 ## App Notes
 0. About the Zip File